SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 Though our experience of over 100 commercial projects, Agile Toolkit has evolved into a mature, production-ready development tool.

-## What Benefits Does Agile Toolkit Deliver?
+## What Unique Benefits Does Agile Toolkit Deliver?

 With so many excellent PHP frameworks, any new project has to justify its existence by delivering distinctive and compelling benefits.